-Kitchen Creek Falls Trail is a 4.6 mile moderately trafficked out and back trail located near Pine Valley, CA that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Kitchen Creek Falls Trail is a 4.6 mile moderately trafficked out and back trail located near Pine Valley, California that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 This is a moderate hike along the Pacific Crest Trail out to a series of waterfalls at Kitchen creek.
 The trailhead is just off the highway and easy to find.
 The terrain and trail are easy to navigate although there are some steep parts near the water which you can choose to avoid.
 There is ample space to lounge by the water so I would suggest you plan on hanging out for a bit before heading back!